 Debt recovery through the District Court

-A lender can recover debts through the District Court by filing a statement of claim with the court.
-This gives details of the lender’s claim, including the amount of the debt and how it came about.
+A lender can recover debts under $350,000 through the District Court by filing a statement of claim with the court.
+This gives details of the debt the lender says you owe, including the amount of the debt and how it came about.
 The lender also gives you, the debtor, a copy of the statement of claim (this is called “serving” it on you).

 Along with their statement of claim, the lender must include a list of: